What is good eye contact and how can you improve your eye contact skills?

 One on one

-When you are arguing with somebody it sends a powerful message if you maintain eye contact with that person, it shows strength, confidence and conviction in what you are saying.
+When you’re arguing with somebody it sends a powerful message if you maintain eye contact, it shows strength, confidence and conviction in what you are saying.
 Not maintaining eye contact with someone while arguing has the opposite effect, your points are less likely to be taken seriously.